-Refer to the Department for Infrastructure and Transport, 'Operational Instruction 2.12 - Wheeled Recreation Vehicles' for instructions on completing this form.
+Refer to the Department for Infrastructure and Transport, Operational Instruction 2.12 - Wheeled Recreation Vehicles for instructions on completing this form.

 A separate form must be used for each prohibition requested.

-Name of road authority: Contact Officer:

-Address: Phone:

-Email:

-A Wheeled Recreational Device prohibition is sought by:

-Traffic Control Device only To Commissioner of Highways: Recommended for approval.
-Signed: Manager, Traffic Services Date: OR Regulation To Manager, Legislation Policy and Services: Recommended for prohibition by regulation.
+Name of Road Authority: Contact Officer: Address: Phone: Email: A Wheeled Recreational D Device prohibition is sought by: Traffic Control Device only Approved.
+Signed: Manager, Traffic Services Date: OR Regulation To Manager, Legislative Services: Recommended for prohibition by regulation.
 Traffic control devices associated with this prohibition by regulation as indicated on this application are approved for and on behalf of the Commissioner of Highways.
-Tick option requested Signed: Manager, Traffic Services Date:

-Location of requested prohibition: (Describe in detail and attach a site map or plan)

-Reasons for seeking prohibition: (Provide full details to justify prohibition.
+Tick option requested Signed: Manager, Traffic Services Date: Location of requested prohibition: (Describe in detail and attach a site map or plan) Reasons for seeking prohibition: (Provide full details to justify prohibition.
 A Traffic Impact Statement must be attached.)